The problem: data consolidation for a Jira status report email

 Martin Bayer of MoroSystems led the consultant team.
 "We've been working with our client, a market-leading telecom company for more than 3 years now" - explains Martin.
 "We've been working with their subsidiary in the Czech Republic, where more than 5 million subscribers use their mobile and landline services every day."

-What should a Jira project status report include?
+Contents of a daily Jira project status report

-The executives needed a project status report, so they can have an overview of all the past, ongoing and planned projects.
+The executives needed a Jira project status report, so they can have an overview of all the past, ongoing and planned projects.
 They wanted an automated report from Jira and didn't want to log in to any system.
 They decided to generate Excel reports from Jira as that was the most flexible and familiar platform to the end-users.

 Excel brings versatility and it can handle a lot of data if needed.
 Excel also provides the freedom to extract any part of the data and reuse it in any form.